 DOES AI DREAM?

-Does AI Dream? explores a speculative future where artificial intelligence begins to dream—not from human prompts, but from something deeper, yet still shaped by us.
-This series of twelve 1/1 photomanipulated works lives at the intersection of machine logic, human emotion, and the surreal nature of consciousness.
+Does AI Dream? explores a speculative future in which artificial intelligence begins to dream, not in response to direct human prompts, but through internalized systems still shaped by human experience.
+The collection consists of twelve unique photomanipulated works situated at the intersection of machine logic, emotional memory, and the surreal qualities of consciousness.

 “He had thought it barren: he saw now that it was the womb of worlds, whose blazing and innumerable offspring looked down nightly even upon the earth with so many eyes.”